 - Is your content developed with your dream customers in mind or are you using low quality sources to just create lots of content to target keywords?
 Content is really important.
 The right content will help solve problems for people.
 It will provide them with something of real value.
 It will live beyond your website.
 People will share it with their social networks; they will bookmark it and refer friends to it.
 Content should help you attract links, make sales, and reduce business costs.

 - Relationships with influencers are a key part of any marketing strategy.
 The PR industry has known this for years, but search engine companies are more than capable of developing those relationships in a completely different way.
-Targeted outreach for your content can result in a lot of links, social shares, and referrals.
+Richard Baxters (from SEOGadget) targeted outreach process for your content can result in a lot of links, social shares, and referrals.

 - Marketing is all about communication now.
 Are you using social channels to delight your customers?
 This is an important part of developing yourself into a real brand.
 To do that, you obviously need the right social tools.